-When you're 20 years from retirement vour pension account will start to move from higher risk funds into more stable funds in order to protect its value.
-Then, your savings will gradually move into funds that align with how you might want to use your savings in retirement.
-You have three routes to choose from targeting buying an annuity, taking income drawdown or taking your savings as cash.
-The default route targets buying an annuity at retirement, but this may not be the right retirement option for you.
+You have three routes to choose from targeting taking income drawdown, buying an annuity or taking your savings as cash.
+The default route assumes you'll want to take income drawdown at retirement, but this may not be the right retirement option for you.
 As you get closer to retirement, you should consider taking financial advice for help choosing the right option.